alex-j-wang/crazyswarm2/crazyflie_mpc/README.md

 ros2 launch crazyflie_mpc launch.py
 ```

-These can be performed in any directory once the packages are built.
+These can be performed in any directory once the packages are built but must be run in separate command line instances.
+Closed-loop control requires a camera system publishing `tf` updates to the ROS system.

 ### Controller Parameters

 Crazyflies must be enabled in `/config/crazyflies.yaml` under the `crazyflie` package.
+Ensure uri settings are correct.
+A blinking red LED indicates a Crazyflie is connected.

 You can configure controller parameters in `/config/mpc.yaml`.
 Each active Crazyflie should have a trajectory specified here.
 Trajectory formats are demonstrated in `/config/example_trajectories.yaml`.

 To test `crazyflie_mpc` without hardware, launch with `sim:=True`.
+This will silence warnings and suppress velocity commands for debugging purposes.

 ### Plotting

 Plotting of actual and prescribed trajectories can be enabled through either `/config/mpc.yaml` or `plotting:=True` when launching.
 For the GUI to appear, you must run `xhost +local:root` outside the container.
+If problems arise, ensure `echo $DISPLAY` is consistent inside and outside.

+### Online Learning

+When using the KNODE controller, the system will launch nodes to perform online learning based on live flight data.
+Initial models for each Crazyflie must be placed in `crazyflie_mpc/data/knode_models/init`.
+The training nodes will periodically publish new models to `crazyflie_mpc/data/knode_models/online`.
+Each Crazyflie has its own models.

 ## Topics